 This map is used to determine where the purchase of flood insurance is required for properties with federally-backed mortgages and is used by Staff to determine areas of development requiring floodplain development permits.

-The following table illustrates project status and includes major milestones with dates:
+The following table illustrates FEMA's project status and includes major milestones with dates:

 Understanding the Proposed Changes

 There are several ways in which new delineated flood zones can effect a property owner.